 View profile page

-The Steering Group includes all members of the Action Group Chris Kingswood (family representative and representative of the Tuberous Sclerosis Association UK) and Shoba Srivastava (family representative and a founder member of Tuberous Sclerosis Alliance of India).
-The Steering Group is responsible for oversight of the activities in the TANDem project and, in particular, provide a forum to bring a user/carer voice to the project.
+The Steering Group includes all members of the Action Group as well as Chris Kingswood (family representative and representative of the Tuberous Sclerosis Association UK) and Shoba Srivastava (family representative and member of Tuberous Sclerosis Alliance of India).
+The Steering Group is responsible for oversight of the activities in the TANDem project and, in particular, provide a forum to bring a user/caregiver voice to the project.

 View profile page

 The Technology Group is led by the project coordinator, Tosca Heunis.
 The group includes Liesbeth De Waele, Chris Kingswood, Aubrey Kumm and Peter Davis.
 The Technology Group, in close collaboration with the app development company, is responsible for all aspects related to development of the TAND Toolkit App.

 The Cluster Groups are overseen by the postdoctoral researcher, Stephanie Vanclooster.
 Eight cluster groups were created to develop consensus guidelines for the assessment and treatment of TAND in TSC.
 Each cluster group has a lead, a co-lead, and additional members, with at least one family representative.
 Cluster Groups were responsible for conducting a literature review and drafting of a ‘cluster chapter’ that focused on the assessment and treatment of their assigned TAND cluster.
 These cluster chapters will form the basis of

 - a book for families and practitioners (most comprehensive)

 - consensus clinical recommendations for TAND (summary of chapters)